dbgb/d2-tools/maps.md

 ### 1. Harrogath ⚪ ⚒️

-- to Nihlathak's Temple
+- to Nihlathak's Temple 🔴 (Access after [Freeing Anya](#5-crystalline-passage-))
-  - to Halls of Anguish
+  - to Halls of Anguish ↗️
-  - to Halls of Pain ⚪
+    - to Halls of Pain ↗️, ↘️ or ↙️
+      - L1 ⚪ ❔
-  - to Halls of Vaught
+      - to Halls of Vaught ❔ (3 possible routes)
+        - L1 🛡️ _Kill Nihlathak_ 📐 (Spawns in tile preceded by "eyes" on wall)
 - to Uber Bosses 🔴
-- to Bloody Foothills
+- to Bloody Foothills 🏃

 ### 2. Bloody Foothills

+- 🛡️ _Kill Shenk the Overseer_ (Directly before map exit)
-- to Frigid Highlands
+- to Frigid Highlands ↖️ ➕

 ### 3. Frigid Highlands ⚪

+> Follow north wall if not using teleport.

+- ⚪ (At entrance)
+- 🛡️ _Rescue Barbarian soldiers at each of the three barricades_
-- to Abaddon
+- to Abaddon 🟢 🔴
-- to Arreat Plateau
+- to Arreat Plateau 📏 (Opposite of entrance)

 ### 4. Arreat Plateau ⚪

+> Follow north wall if not using teleport.

+- ⚪ (At entrance)
-- to Pit of Acheron
+- to Pit of Acheron 🟢 🔴
-- to Crystalline Passage
+- to Crystalline Passage 📏 (Opposite of entrance)

 ### 5. Crystalline Passage ⚪

+- ⚪ ➡️
-- to Frozen River
+- to Frozen River 🟢 ⬆️
+  - L1 🛡️ _Free Anya from the Prison of Ice_
-- to Glacial Trail ⬅️
+- to Glacial Trail ⬅️, ⬆️ of ⚪

 ### 6. Glacial Trail ⚪

+- ⚪ (Parallel to entrance)
-- to Drifter Cavern
+- to Drifter Cavern 🟢 ⬆️, ⬆️ of ⚪
-- to Frozen Tundra ⬅️
+- to Frozen Tundra ⬅️, ⬅️ of ⚪

 ### 7. Frozen Tundra ⚪

+> Follow north wall if not using teleport.

-- to Infernal Pit
+- to Infernal Pit 🟢 🔴
-- to Ancient's Way
+- to Ancient's Way 📏 (Opposite of entrance)

 ### 8. Ancient's Way ⚪

+- ⚪ ➡️
-- to Icy Cellar ⬆️, ➡️ of WP
+- to Icy Cellar 🟢 ⬆️, ➡️ of WP
 - to Arreat Summit ⬅️, ⬆️ of WP

 ### 9. Arreat Summit

+> Required level \- Normal: 20, Nightmare: 40, Hell: 60

+- ⚔️ _Defeat the Ancients_
-- to Worldstone Keep
+- to Worldstone Keep 🏃

 ### 10. Worldstone Keep 🟡